We don’t support this browser anymore.

 Fundamentally, Coca-Cola is a marketing machine, and its attention is devoted to soft drinks.
 Coke is updating its strategy and brand portfolio to focus more on sharpening its proposition on a regional and local level, but it looks more like a refinement than a revolutionary change to us.
 Nonetheless, it's encouraging to see the group moving forward.

-There’s an ongoing tax dispute with US tax authorities, with a potential multi-billion dollar payment on the line.
-Currently, Coca-Cola appears confident of winning the legal battle but there’s the potential for that to change in the future and any negative developments could swing near-term sentiment.
-In or view, the balance sheet is strong enough to absorb any negative outcome should it occur, so we don’t feel that the dispute should cause long-term investors to overlook this drinks giant.
+There’s an ongoing tax dispute with US tax authorities, with a potential $18bn payment on the line.
+Currently, Coca-Cola appears confident of at least reducing the eventual penalty, but there’s the potential for that to change in the future, and any negative developments could swing near-term sentiment.
+In our view, the balance sheet is strong enough to absorb any negative outcome should it occur, so we don’t feel that the dispute should cause long-term investors to overlook this drinks giant.

 Coca-Cola owns one of the strongest brands in the world, and there's a lot to be said for that in an uncertain environment.
-Given the impressive profit growth and strong balance sheet, we think this marks an opportunity to pick up a quality company at a reasonable valuation, broadly in-line with the long-term average.
-But investors should remember nothing is immune to ups and downs, especially in the short term.
+Given the impressive profit growth and strong balance sheet, Coca-Cola remains one of our favourite names in the beverages sector.
+But investors should remember that nothing is immune to ups and downs, especially in the short term.

 Environmental, social and governance (ESG) risk